turingschool/curriculum/source/topics/cli.markdown

 -rw-r--r--
 {% endterminal %}

-The very first thing that appears is `-` for the file.
-If this had been a directory, it would have had a `d` first.
+The very first thing that appears is `-` for the file.If this had been a directory, it would have had a `d` first.

 Next there are 9 bits that can be turned on and off.
 The first three are for the user, the next three are for the group, and the final three are for